 Baltimore City Community College has campuses in Northwest Baltimore, the Inner Harbor, and several Business and Continuing Education sites.
-The Business and Continuing Education Center is located at 710 E. Lombard Street, across from the Harbor Bard Building.
+The Business and Continuing Education Center is located at 710 E. Lombard Street, across Market Place from the Harbor Bard Building.
 The Liberty Campus, located at 2901 Liberty Heights Avenue, is situated on 19 acres.
-Buildings on the Liberty campus include the Main Building, Nursing Building, Life Sciences Building, Physical Education Center, Bard Library and Harper Hall.
+Buildings on the Liberty Campus include the Main Building, Nursing Building, Life Sciences Building, Physical Education Center, Bard Library and Harper Hall.
 The Main Building, the oldest and largest facility, is undergoing a three-phase renovation-much of which is complete and already open-that will make it a state-of-theart instructional, administrative office, and student service complex.
-When fully completed, the building will house Student Affairs' primary offices: Admissions, the Registrar's Office, Veterans' Affairs, Student Life Offices, and the Counseling, Career Services, and Transfer Center; Administration's offices: Financial Aid, Student Accounting, General Accounting, Cashier, Facilities and Public Safety; the Academic Affairs offices, and the President's office.
-The Main Building also houses classrooms, instructional labs, an open computer lab, faculty offices, a fully accredited Preventive Dentistry Clinic, Fine Arts Gallery, Fine Arts Theater, cafeteria, student activities areas, bookstore, health center, game room, ATM, vending area, and telephones.
+When fully completed, the building will house: Student Affairs-Admissions, Recruitment and Orientation, Registrar, Veterans Affairs, Student Activities, the Student Success Center; Financial Aid-Student Accounting, General Accounting, and Cashier; Facilities and Public Safety; Academic Affairs; and the President's office.
+The Main Building also houses classrooms, instructional labs, an open computer lab, faculty offices, a fine arts gallery, the Fine Arts Theater, cafeteria, student activities areas, bookstore, health center, game room, ATM, vending area, and telephones.